ahippert/graphfactormodel/README.md

 │   ├── sparse_penalties.py
 │   ├── studentGL.py
 │   └── visualization.py
-├── simulations/
+|
-│   ├── ROC_curves.py
+│── ROC_curves.py
-│   ├── benchmark_animal.py
+│── benchmark_animal.py
-│   ├── benchmark_models.py
+│── benchmark_gps.py
-│   ├── benchmark_concepts.py
+│── benchmark_concepts.py
-│   └── graphical_models.py
+│── graphical_models.py
+|
 ├── install.sh
 ├── LICENCE
 └── README.md
 ```

 Most of the development is done as functions and classes available in the **./src/** directory.
-Simulations presented in the paper are available in the **./simulations/** directory.
-Data is sotred in the **./data/** directory.
+Simulations presented in the paper can be reproduced using the scripts **ROC_curves.py, benchmark_animal.py, benchmark_gps.py, benchmark_concepts.py**.
+Data is stored in the **./data/** directory.

 ## Pre-requesites